LosGimenos/reactRailsRedux/README.md

 1. From the root directory run
     ``` $rails server ```
     to get the rails portion started.
+Runs on port 3000.
 2. After connecting to Rails run
     ``` $npm run dev ```
     to fire up the React portion.
+Runs on port 8080 but BrowserSync should also fire something on 3005.
 3. Go crazy-go-nuts.

 ### Challenges